U.S. judge overturns approval of Kentucky Medicaid work provisions

 Representatives for HHS and the U.S. Justice Department, which represented the federal government in the case, did not immediately respond to requests for comment.

-Kentucky’s new requirements mandate that able-bodied Medicaid recipients participate in at least 80 hours a month of “employment activities,” including jobs training, education and community service.

-The rules, which the state expected to begin implementing in July, cover people from 19 to 64 years old, exempting some groups including pregnant women and former foster care youth.
+The rules, which the state expected to begin implementing on July 1, cover people from 19 to 64 years old, exempting some groups including pregnant women, the medically frail and former foster care youth.

 A group of Kentucky residents sued in January, contending that, rather than testing a new approach, Kentucky had “effectively rewritten” the federal Medicaid law.